Logic-Design-Services/CTU-CAN-FD/README.md

 of CAN FD protocol.

 CTU CAN FD is compliant with ISO 11898-1:2015.
-CTU CAN FD is tested by ISO 16845-1 2016 sequence in digital simulation and it has been used in dozens of FPGA and ASIC applications.
+CTU CAN FD is tested by ISO 16845-1 2016 sequence in digital simulation, and it has been used in dozens of FPGA applications.
+The core is also silicon proven in mass production.

 RTL is implemented in VHDL-93, synthesizable with most FPGA and ASIC flows.
 TB is implemented with VHDL 2008.